seph54-ux/pydocgen/replit.md

 ## Overview

-This is a Flask-based web application that generates Word documents for academic research purposes.
-The application specifically creates "Scope and Limitations" documents for a Smart Coin-Operated Water Dispenser IoT project.
-Users can generate and download pre-formatted Word documents through a simple web interface.
+A Flask-based web application that generates Microsoft Word documents programmatically.
+The system allows users to execute Python code that creates documents using the python-docx library, with automatic file generation and download capabilities.
+Designed primarily for academic research document creation with a focus on simplicity and user-friendly document generation.

 ## User Preferences